Radiator Hospital: History

 After Sam Cook-Parrott's high school band ended, he started recording solo material with a four-track tape recorder.
 He named the project after an auto body shop in Grand Rapids.
 Radiator Hospital released their first full-length album in 2010 titled My Most Imaginary Friend.

 In September 2012, after a few years of regional shows and some minimal touring, Cook-Parrott relocated to Philadelphia, moving into a house with members of Swearin' and other punk bands.
 This is where the current full band Radiator Hospital lineup settled, also featuring guitarist/vocalist Cynthia Schemmer, bassist Jon Rybicki, and drummer Jeff Bolt.

 Their first official full-length, Something Wild, was released in the summer of 2013 on Salinas Records.
 It was recorded partially in the same lo-fi manner as earlier cassettes, but added a more studio honed production sound (provided by Swearin' guitarist/vocalist Kyle Gilbride) on the more energetic full-band songs.

-Their next album Torch Song, also recorded with Gilbride, was released in 2014.
+Their next album Torch Song, also recorded with Gilbride, was released in 2014, and brought the band wider recognition.

 In 2017 Radiator Hospital released Play the Songs You Like, which had been recorded by Jeff Zeigler.

-Latest release Sings 'Music For Daydreaming came out in early 2019.
+Another album, Sings 'Music For Daydreaming, was released in early 2019.
 It was also recorded with Zeigler and is the first full length album credited to Radiator Hospital to be performed entirely by Cook-Parrott since 2011.

+On May 25, 2023, Radiator Hospital released Can't Make Any Promises, which was recorded once again with Kyle Gilbride.

 Radiator Hospital's recorded output often features collaborations with other vocalists, such as Allison and Katie Crutchfield, Maryn Jones, and Elaiza Santos.
 Likewise Cook-Parrott has contributed to recordings by Waxahatchee, Japanese Breakfast and Allison Crutchfield.